skip to navigation skip to content

 • Guidance on visiting Cambridge and finding accommodation is available here.

-Single-cell RNA-seq analysis (ONLINE LIVE TRAINING) (3 of 3) [Full] 09:30 - 17:30 Bioinformatics Training Facility - Online LIVE Training
+Single-cell RNA-seq analysis (IN-PERSON) (1 of 3) [Full] 09:30 - 17:30 Bioinformatics Training Room, Craik-Marshall Building

 Recent technological advances have made it possible to obtain genome-wide transcriptome data from single cells using high-throughput sequencing.
 This course offers an introduction to single-cell RNA sequencing (scRNA-seq) analysis.
 Participants will gain hands-on experience with key software packages and methodologies for processing, analyzing, and interpreting scRNA-seq data.
 Key topics include data preprocessing, quality control, normalization, dimensionality reduction, batch correction and data integration, cell clustering and differential expression and abundance analysis.
 By the end of the course, students will be equipped with the skills to independently conduct and critically analyse data from scRNA-seq experiments.